 People speaking afterward should either try to build upon the points given by others or try to bring in a new dimension to the discussion.
 In a socially inclined topic, pitch every angle of the argument and take a middle path.
 Bring out different views and excerpts from the speeches/articles for a topic of current affairs.
 And for situation-based topics, try to have a few guidelines and follow them to carry forward the discussion.

 The interviewer tests you on several parameters (especially your ability to visualize, articulate and conceptualize), not just on your points.
 So check that you are covering all the parameters.
 Give your ideas a structure, listen, bring the group back if they digress, give the topic a new dimension, build upon someone else’s point, give credits to a fellow participant, etc.

 It is expected during the Group Discussion that you are firm on your ideas and are audible enough to make an impact on the group.
 But being aggressive, shouting and not allowing others in the group to speak, is not appreciated.
 So be careful and don’t be a bully.

 If you don’t have an idea about the said topic of gd don’t just copy and paste, try to get an idea and change language then deliver the content.

 - Don’t Crisscross on your Ideas

 Don’t crisscross your ideas.
 The topics given in Group Discussion are debatable, you might like to speak for or against the topic and while speaking don’t forget that you may be crossing your own lines.
-It gives a bad impact and you are judged a person who has no stand for his own thought.
+It gives a bad impact and you are judged as a person who has no stand for his own thought.

 That’s it.
 Get in a group of 6-8 and try out these pointers to play it cool.
-Acquire all the above mentioned Group Discussion Skills and ace your next GD round like a breeze.
+Acquire all the above-mentioned Group Discussion Skills and ace your next GD round like a breeze.